Microgreens are the small leafy sprouts of various edible plants, used to add flavour and colour to many foods.

-Their flavour is intense and they are packed with vitality PLUS the fresh leaves can be grown in any location and used as needed!!
+Their flavour is intense and they are packed with vitality PLUS the fresh leaves can be grown in any location and used as needed.

-They’re grown in trays of soil, as opposed to sprouts grown in glass jars or sprouting trays, and are picked when the first 4 or more leaves have sprouted.
+They’re grown in trays of soil (different from sprouts grown in glass jars or sprouting trays) and are picked when the first 4 or more leaves have sprouted.

-The fabulous benefits are…
+The great benefits are…

 - Suit small spaces

 - Beautiful when used to decorate your favourite dishes

 TIP – Any edible leaves can be grown, so make sure the foliage of plants can be eaten before sowing seeds.
 Never use poisonous plants!